mrbelowski/r3e_crewchief_v3/README.txt

 "tell me the gaps / give me the gaps / tell me the deltas / give me the deltas" (switch on 'deltas' mode where the time deltas in front and behind get read out on each lap.
 Note that these messages will play even if you have disabled messages)
-"don't tell me the gaps / don't tell me the deltas / no more gaps / no more deltas" (switch off deltas mode) "repeat last message / say again" (replays the last message)
+"don't tell me the gaps / don't tell me the deltas / no more gaps / no more deltas" (switch off deltas mode) "repeat last message / say again" (replays the last message) "What's the air temp / what's the air temperature / what's the track temp / what's the track temperature" (current air / track temps in celsius)

 Other button assignments